Yin & Yang, 2019

-This is a traveling exhibit with 60 other figurative artists starting
+This is a traveling exhibit with 58 other figurative artists starting

-Jan 25 - Feb 24, 2020
+Jan 21 - Feb 24, 2020

 They come as one piece with the fabric and paper.
 I start with the graphite portrait and render it very lightly, building up my darker tones as erasing is minimal due to the fact the paper can tear so easily.

 I hand design and cut my stencils for the layering of the acrylic spray sections.

 Since hours have already gone into the graphite portrait, using the spray paint is stressful as mistakes are not an option at this point of the creative process with these fragile materials.
-The stencil for the small, black, beaded section took hours to cut by hand, but felt so good when I lifted the stencil off the paper after spraying it black and nothing had smudged on her breasts as it was my final stencil
+The stencil for the small, black, beaded section took hours to cut by hand, but felt so good when I lifted the stencil off the paper, after spraying it black, and nothing had smudged on her breasts as it was my final stencil

 The Yin & Yang comes from my admiration of eastern thought and philosophies and that we live in a world where opposites are part of the game of life thus the checker board pattern.... and just as we deal with outside forces of good and evil so we battle the inner voices that honor and dishonor us 24-7.

-And of course the honeycomb pattern above and below because our lofty lives depend on the lowly female bee working so hard pollinating for us, enabling our health and well-being....while also heralding and bringing awareness to the plight of the bees and the colony collapse disorder.
+And of course the honeycomb pattern above and below because our lofty lives depend on the lowly female bee working so hard pollinating for us, enabling our health and well-being....while also heralding and bringing awareness to the plight of the bees globally and the colony collapse disorder.

 peace is what we have to create in a world of contrasts and chaos for balance and healing.